Creating More Opportunities for Small Businesses to "Do Business" with the City

-The mentor protégé program was developed as a result of the disparity study!.
+The Mentor Protégé Program (MPP) was developed as a result of the disparity study!.

 Some of the recommendations to the City Of Columbia are listed below: